 Well, it’s a portfolio of Gareth Halfacree’s work, silly.
 He’s the former systems administrator to the left – or above, on a mobile device – currently earning a living as a full-time technology journalist and technical author.
-You may know him from his best-selling book the Raspberry Pi User Guide, which has sold over 100,000 copies and has been translated into numerous languages, or his contributions to national magazines, radio programmes and books including Imagine Publishing’s Genius Guide and Tips, Tricks, Apps & Hacks series and his eponymous “Gareth Halfacree’s Hobby Tech” feature, a five-page spread in Dennis Publishing’s Custom PC Magazine each month.
+You may know him from his best-selling book the Raspberry Pi User Guide, the upcoming Official Micro:bit User Guide, or his contributions to national magazines, radio programmes and books including Imagine Publishing’s Genius Guide and Tips, Tricks, Apps & Hacks series and his eponymous “Gareth Halfacree’s Hobby Tech” feature, a five-page spread in Dennis Publishing’s Custom PC Magazine each month.

 Working regularly for both print and digital publications – including Dennis Publishing’s Custom PC, PC Pro, Computer Active, Micro Mart, IT Pro and Expert Reviews, Imagine Publishing’s Linux User & Developer and the company’s corresponding ‘Bookazine’ titles – Gareth is a prolific and experienced writer who has been used as a source by Forbes, The Guardian, ComputerWorld, the World Wide Web Consortium, the Electronic Frontier Foundation, The Register, DigitalJournal, Linux Today, and even Wikipedia.
 (Yes, that last one is a joke.
 It’s also true.)
 Also, he doesn’t talk about himself in the third person nearly as much as this particular page might suggest.

 Gareth’s digital articles have also featured on the front page of Slashdot, Y-Combinator’s Hacker News, TechMeme, and the “what’s hot” section of reddit.